-Poland is a serious partner in the task of military modernization.
-Since the collapse of the Soviet Union, Poland is divesting itself of legacy Soviet equipment while procuring modern U.S. defense systems.
-Poland has undertaken an ambitious multi-year, multi-billion-dollar defense modernization program that includes purchases from the United States.
-In March 2018, Poland signed a contract worth nearly $5 billion for the Patriot air and missile defense system.
+Poland is a major partner in NATO efforts at military modernization.
+Since the collapse of the Soviet Union and Warsaw Pact, Poland has been divesting itself of legacy Soviet equipment while procuring modern U.S. defense systems.
+Poland has undertaken an ambitious multi-year, multi-billion-dollar defense modernization program that includes significant purchases from the United States.
+In March 2018, Poland signed an agreement worth nearly $5 billion for the Patriot air and missile defense system.
 Poland is also procuring the High Mobility Artillery Rocket System (HIMARS), worth $411 million, which will improve its indirect fire capabilities.
-Poland is considering purchasing 32 F-35A Lightning II Joint Strike Fighters plus services and support worth ~$4.5 billion under the Foreign Military Sales (FMS) program overseen by the U.S. Department of State.
+Poland has also agreed to purchase 32 F-35A Lightning II Joint Strike Fighters plus services and support worth ~$4.5 billion under the Foreign Military Sales (FMS) program overseen by the U.S. Department of State.
 This procurement will help Poland replace its fleet of aging MiG-29 and Su-22 aircraft.

-Currently, the U.S. has $10.52 billion in active government-to-government sales cases with Poland under the Foreign Military Sales (FMS) system.
-FMS cases notified to Congress are listed here, and recent and significant sales include: the F-35, the HIMARS, F-16 follow-on support, AIM-120C-7 Advanced Medium Range Air-to-Air Missiles (AMRAAM), and the Integrated Air and Missile (IAMD) Battle Command System (IBCS)-enabled Patriot Configuration-3+ with Modernized Sensors and Components.
+Currently, the U.S. has $15.66 billion in active government-to-government sales cases with Poland under the Foreign Military Sales (FMS) system.
+FMS cases notified to Congress are listed here, and recent and significant sales include: Javelin missiles and Javelin Command Launch Unit, the F-35A, the HIMARS, F-16 follow-on support, AIM-120C-7 Advanced Medium Range Air-to-Air Missiles (AMRAAM), and the Integrated Air and Missile (IAMD) Battle Command System (IBCS)-enabled Patriot Configuration-3+ with Modernized Sensors and Components.

-From CY 2010 through CY 2018, the U.S. has also authorized the permanent export of over $1.8 billion in defense articles to Poland via the Direct Commercial Sales (DCS) process.
-The top categories of DCS to Poland were aircraft ($780 million); electronics ($277 million); and gas turbine engines ($260 million).
+From CY 2015 through CY 2019, the U.S. has also authorized the permanent export of over $861 million in defense articles to Poland via the Direct Commercial Sales (DCS) process.
+The top categories of DCS to Poland were ground vehicles ($286 million); gas turbine engines ($165 million); and fire control, laser, imaging, and guidance equipment ($127 million).